 I ran the photo cleaner app against a WhatsApp account that had about 4000+ images and it could successfully clean it up in about 10 minutes.
 The accuracy was very impressive.
 The app is free but you can only auto-delete a limited number of images in a single run.
 If you would like to delete more images, you either need to invite a friend to use the app or wait for a day.

 If you have WhatsApp, which you probably do, Magic Cleaner is a must-have app.
 An iPhone version is in the works.
 Also, though the WhatsApps images are deleted from the memory card, a blurred thumbnail will still exist inside your WhatsApp message logs and you’ll have to erase them manually.

-The story, How to Use Animated GIF Images as your Mac Wallpaper, was originally published at Digital Inspiration by Amit Agarwal on 03/02/2016 under Apple Mac, GIF, Internet.
+The story, How to Delete the Useless Photos in your WhatsApp Automatically, was originally published at Digital Inspiration by Amit Agarwal on 02/05/2016 under Android, WhatsApp, Internet.